 The Gallery Wall

 This is the room’s defining feature.
-Three or four framed prints in varying sizes (a bold red text piece, a photography print, a graphic print) arranged in a loose cluster rather than a rigid grid.
+Three or four framed prints in varying sizes, including a bold red text piece, a photography print, and a graphic print, arranged in a loose cluster rather than a rigid grid.
 A large gold drum shade floor lamp sits at the edge of the seating area providing that warm, diffused light that studios desperately need.

 Gallery Wall Tips